Race Discrimination Lawyers in New York

 What Are My Remedies?

-You can sue for damages if you are a victim of racial discrimination or harassment.
-It is best to consult an attorney about whether you should sue under Title VII or state or local laws.
+You can file a claim for damages if you are a victim of racial discrimination or harassment.
+It is best to consult an attorney about whether you should file under Title VII or state or local laws.
 Although most people are aware of Title VII and the work of the Equal Employment Opportunity Commission (EEOC) to enforce it, in some cases, such as when a small business is the employer, there are more remedies available under the New York City Human Rights Law.

 My Employer Is Providing Me With Fewer Benefits or No Benefits Due to My Race.
 What Can I Do?